-During her 25 years in the counseling field, Dr. Gingrich has divided her time between clinical work (Ottawa Christian Counseling Service, Christian Family Ministries, and private practice) and part-time teaching.
-She taught undergraduate courses for eight years at Emmanuel Bible College in Ontario, Canada, and graduate courses for eight years at Alliance Biblical Seminary in the Philippines.
+During her 26 years in the counseling field, Dr. Gingrich has divided her time between clinical work and teaching.
+She taught undergraduate courses for eight years at Emmanuel Bible College in Ontario, Canada, and graduate courses for eight years at Alliance Biblical Seminary and Asian Graduate School of Theology in the Philippines.

-Dr. Gingrich specializes in the treatment of adult survivors of trauma and abuse, and has done both research and clinical work in the area of dissociative disorders.
+Dr. Gingrich specializes in the treatment of adult survivors of abuse, and has done both research and clinical work in the area of dissociative disorders and trauma.
 She also has an interest in cross-cultural counseling.
-She has had several journal articles published and presented at various professional conferences.
+Dr. Gingrich has published a number of journal articles, a book chapter, and regularly presents at professional conferences.

-Email: heather.gingrich@denverseminary.edu Phone: 303-783-3126
+Email: heather.gingrich@denverseminary.edu